 The initial connection of clients goes to a Photon Name Server, which provides the list of available regions.
-Typically, clients connect with "Best Region" selection enabled, which will detect the region with the lowest ping and connect to it (see below).

 The full list of available regions is below.
 In the Dashboard, you can define which regions should be available for the clients.

 Photon Cloud has servers in several regions, distributed across multiple hosting centers over the world.

 Each Photon Cloud region is identified by a "region token".

 chatClient = new ChatClient(this); chatClient.ChatRegion = regionToken; chatClient.Connect(chatAppId, chatAppVersion, new AuthenticationValues(userID));

 You can filter the list of available Photon Cloud regions per application on the fly directly from the dashboard.